Green Tomato Chow Chow

 - 3 tbsp. sugar

-- In a large bowl, combine the tomatoes, onions, diced pepper, and salt.
+In a large bowl, combine the tomatoes, onion, bell pepper, and salt.
 Cover the bowl with a plate and let stand at room temperature for at least 6 hours, and up to overnight.